 Let’s learn how to make an affirmative, negative and interrogative sentence in this tense.

 2- Present Indefinite Tense – Sentences and Rules

-Let’s learn step by steps how to make affirmative, negative and interrogative sentences in present indefinite tense. for making affirmative sentences, you don’t need any auxiliary verbs, however you need them to make interrogative and negative sentences.
+Let’s learn step by step how to make affirmative, negative and interrogative sentences in present indefinite tense. for making affirmative sentences, you don’t need any auxiliary verbs, however, you need them to make interrogative and negative sentences.

 1- Affirmative Sentences

 An affirmative sentence is a simple statement.
 In an affirmative sentence, we don’t ask a question.
 For making an affirmative sentence, we always use the first form of a verb and add “s” or “es” to the end of it. “s” or “es” is used according to the subject of a sentence.
 If the subject is he, she, it or any singular noun, “s” or “es” will be used.
 If the subject is you, we, they, I or any plural noun, we will not use “s” or “es” at the end of the verb.
 A comma is added to the end of each sentence.